 United Airlines flight attendants convened a group to plan charity projects.
 The projects served as tributes to their UAL colleagues on Flight 93 from Newark that crashed in Shanksville, PA and Flight 175 from Boston that struck the South Tower in New York.

 The essay competition will start in early 2021 and will run through until the summer.
 It will culminate in September, 2021 as part of a tribute to 9/11 heroes on the 20th Anniversary of 9/11.

-The essays will be processed by veterans from the Edge4Vets program in the Human Resiliency Institute at Fordham University – and passed to the judges for consideration in six categories:
+The essays will be processed by the Human Resiliency Institute at Fordham University - and passed to the judges for consideration in THREE categories:

 - Airport employees